jamesgraham0/Spotify-Votes-Mobile/README.md

 - ✅ Autoplay next track in queue
 - ✅ Pop queue when track finishes
 - ✅ Sort queue by votes
+- ✅ Flash green on the 'users' icon in the room when someone joins
+- 🟡 Set newly joined user's currently playing to what the room has currently playing ** restarts the track**
 - 🛑 Kick users from room when host leaves and stop any timers, will have to add a 'playing': true || false attribute to every rm
 - 🛑 room to stop the timer when a room is deleted
 - 🛑 Maintain the green colour of the #votes to let the user know which tracks they've voted for
-- ✅ Flash green on the 'users' icon in the room when someone joins + Animation's lookin gooooood
-- 🟡 Set newly joined user's currently playing to what the room has currently playing ** restarts the track**

 **FUNCTIONALITY**
 - ✅ Make the queue unique